 Leave of Absence and Withdrawal Policies

-Students who wish to leave and do not intend to finish their studies at CCA must officially notify the college by going through the withdrawal process.
+Students who wish to leave and do not intend to finish their studies at CCA must officially notify the college by going through the College Withdrawal process.

-Students considering taking a leave or withdrawing from the college are encouraged to meet with their academic advisor for guidance before beginning the process.
+Students considering taking a Leave of Absence or Withdrawing from the college are encouraged to meet with their academic advisor for guidance before beginning the process.

-Some classes are offered on a rotating basis (i.e., fall semester only, every other year), so students who plan to take a leave of absence should review their academic plan with their advisor and consider how to stay “on sequence” with their major.
+Some classes are offered on a rotating basis (i.e., fall semester only, every other year), so students who plan to take a Leave of Absence should review their academic plan with the Undergraduate or Graduate Advising Offices and consider how to stay “on sequence” with their major.

-Students who request a leave or college withdrawal for a particular term and are enrolled in classes for that term are responsible for either dropping their classes (week 1-2) or withdrawing from classes (week 3-10).
+Students who request a Leave of Absence or College Withdrawal for a particular term and are enrolled in classes for that term are responsible for either dropping their classes (week 1-2) or withdrawing from classes (week 3-10).